MyCryptoHQ/support.mycrypto.com/src/content/getting-started/getting-started-new.md

 <h3>
-  Wait, WTF is a Blockchain?
+  Wait, what is a Blockchain?
 </h3>

 <ul>
-<li>  The blockchain is like a huge, global, decentralized spreadsheet.  </li>
+<li>  The blockchain is a digital decentralized ledger.  </li>
-<li>  It keeps track of who sent how many coins to whom, and what the balance of every account is.  </li>
+<li>  It keeps track of all transactions in a chronological order that have ever been made in the history of the blockchain. </li>
-<li>  It is stored and maintained by thousands of people (miners) across the globe who have special computers.  </li>
+<li>  It is stored and maintained by a peer-to-peer network made up of nodes (mienrs) which verify and approve of transactions, which make it nearly impossible to fake or tamper with transactions.  </li>
-<li>  The blocks in the blockchain are made up of all the individual transactions sent from MyCrypto, MetaMask, Exodus, Mist, Geth, Parity, and everywhere else.  </li>
+<li>  The blocks in the blockchain are made up of a group of transactions that have been verified and accepted by the miners.
+This "block" is then added to the stack of previous blocks, which forms a chain of blocks: a.k.a The BlockChain.  </li>
-<li>  When you see your balance on MyCrypto.com or view your transactions on etherscan.io, you are seeing data on the blockchain, not in our personal systems.  </li>
+<li>  When you see your balance on MyCrypto.com or view your transactions on etherscan.io, you are seeing data on the blockchain, MyCrypto does <em>NOT</em> store any data.  </li>
-<li>  Again: we are not a bank  </li>
+<li>  We are not the blockchain, we allow you to interact <em>WITH</em> the Ethereum blockchain (send transactions), and view information that is publicly available on the blockchain  </li>
 </ul>

 </div>